highmobility/hmkit-oem-migration-sample/README.md

 # hmkit-oem migration to hmkit-crypto-telematics

-This repository is a sample app on how to migrate from hmkit-oem to hmkit-crypto-telematics.
+This repository shows on how to migrate from hmkit-oem to hmkit-crypto-telematics.

 <!-- TOC -->
 * [Use the new dependencies](#use-the-new-dependencies)